yohannes4321/Decoder-only-Transformer/README.md

+# THE CORE WISDOM I GET FROM DECODER ONLY TRANSFORMER
     1 Attention is a communication mechanism.
 Can be seen as nodes in a directed graph looking at each other and aggregating information with a weighted sum from all nodes that point to them, with data-dependent weights.
     2 There is no notion of space.
 Attention simply acts over a set of vectors.